vueuse/vueuse/README.md

 - useTimeout
 - useTimeoutFn

 More functions to be added.
 Please keep turned.
+(PRs are also welcome!)

 ## 📄 License